GST Library

 Third Proviso has been amended to include the words "to the supplier", to ensure that payment has been made by the taxpayer to the supplier only and not any third person.
 Previously there was a lacuna in the law, which has now been removed.
 There were instances and possibility, where payment was done by taxpayer to third person, but supplier did not actually receive the same.
 The said amendment aims to target that lacuna.

-Refer : Finance Bill & Memorandum Explanation for more details.
+Refer : Finance Bill for more details.

 Background : Section 17(2) & 17(3) provides restriction on availment of proportionate ITC on exempt supplies when taxpayer is engaged in supplying taxable and exempt supplies both.